Lewd Acts by A Caretaker Law - Penal Code 288(b)(2) PC

 Penal Code PC 288(b)(2) PC is defined in California as follows:

 - “anyone who is a caretaker committing a lewd act upon a dependent person by using force, violence, duress, menace or fear of immediate and unlawful bodily injury on the victim or someone else.”

-A caretaker is normally an employee or owner of a facility providing daily care for people who are a dependent and not able to take care of themselves.
+A caretaker is usually an employee or owner of a facility providing daily care for dependent and unable to take care of themselves.

-Our California sex crime defense lawyer are reviewing the laws more closely below.
+Our California sex crime defense lawyers are reviewing the laws more closely below.